shellphish/ictf24/challenges/README.md

 This challenge is representative of a remote access service, in which a user has to connect to a host and exploit a service to obtain the flag.
 This challenge uses a single container.

-### `sampleweb`

-This challenge is representative of a web-based service, in which a user has to interact with a web application to obtain the flag.
-This challenge uses multiple containers.